This post may contain affiliate links. Please read our disclosure policy.

 • Sugar: Feeds the yeast and helps tenderize the dough for that perfect soft yet crisp texture.

 • Salt and Garlic Powder: Enhance the flavor of the crust.
-Skipping these can result in bland dough.

 • Olive Oil: Adds richness and depth.
-Use extra virgin olive oil for its authentic flavor and higher nutrient content.

-The Right Yeast For Your Personal Pizza Dough
+Best Yeast For Personal Pizza Dough

-You have two excellent yeast options for this pizza dough recipe.
+You have two excellent yeast options for this homemade pizza dough recipe.
 Here’s what to know about each:

 • Active Dry Yeast: Requires activation.
 Dissolve it in warm water (100°F to 110°F) before mixing it with the flour.